 - Recipient, 2010 Frank H.T.
 Rhodes Exemplary Alumni Service Award, Cornell University’s highest.

-- Recipient, 2007 Cornell University Citation; the 2007 Freedom Tower award, only the second to be given, of the Dean of Cornell Law School; Cornell Law School’s 2010 Exemplary Alumni Award, the University’s highest; Cornell Law School’s 2010 Exemplary Public Service Award.
+- Recipient, 2007 Cornell University Citation; the 2007 Freedom Tower award, only the second to be given, of the Dean of Cornell Law School; Cornell Law School’s 2010 Exemplary Public Service Award.

 - Recipient, 2007 Judge William B. Groat Award for “exceptional professional accomplishment,” bestowed by Cornell University’s ILR School.

-- President, Cornell Association of Class Officers (2012–), also serving on Committee on Alumni Affairs of Cornell’s Board of Trustees, Administrative Board of the Cornell University Council, and the Cornell Alumni Association Board.
+- President, Cornell Association of Class Officers (2013–), also serving on Committee on Alumni Affairs of Cornell’s Board of Trustees, Administrative Board of the Cornell University Council, and the Cornell Alumni Association Board; previously VP, Diversity and Inclusion.

-- Chair of the Cornell University Council (2005–2007); Life Member of Cornell University Council; former Chair, Admissions & Financial Aid Committee; member of CU Council’s HR Advisory Committee; member, 2009 CUC Strategic Advisory Board; 2009 leadership recognition at joint trustees/council annual meeting.
+- Chair of the Cornell University Council (2005–2007); Life Member of Cornell University Council; former Chair, Admissions & Financial Aid Committee; member of CU Council’s HR Advisory Committee; member, 2009 CUC Strategic Advisory Board.

 - Chair, Advisory Council of the Cornell Law School (2004–2007) (member, 1997–present), and past Visiting Committees.